blueburrito24/obsidiannotes/Custom figure ideas.md

 [Cloak AB](https://www.aliexpress.com/item/1005007705821913.html?pdp_ext_f=%7B%22sku_id%22%3A%2212000045358476915%22%7D&sourceType=1&spm=a2g0o.wish-manage-home.0.0) 12.66
 TOTAL PRICE 62.54
 I already have black paint, black dye, yellow paint, sandpaper and ball joints from the Batman custom.
-- I would shave off the collar and carve out the neck at the base, then install a ball-joint (following the DangITProducitons tutorial) for neck articulation.
-Make sure to smooth out the edges on the body and neck, alongside smoothing off the zipper where the collar was and on the chest in general.
-I want to keep the general zipper details as Batgirl's outfit has some lining around the body.
+- I would ==shave off the collar and carve out the neck at the base, then install a ball-joint (following the DangITProducitons tutorial) for neck articulation.
+Make sure to smooth out the edges on the body and neck, alongside smoothing off the zipper where the collar was and on the chest in general.== I want to keep the general zipper details as Batgirl's outfit has some lining around the body.
-- I would shave off the hair on the headsculpt and use epoxy putty to sculpt it into a bald head, alongside sculpting out the mouth and shaving off the eyes.
-Then sculpt on some ears and sand them down to smooth their transition from the head.
+- I would ==shave off the hair on the headsculpt and use epoxy putty to sculpt it into a bald head, alongside sculpting out the mouth and shaving off the eyes.
+Then sculpt on some ears and sand them down to smooth their transition from the head.==
 - I can remove the bracelets from the arms and keep them for later use (could maybe take the effects off the extra bracelets for Spider-Shot?).
-- The hands are quite thin so I would replace them with hands from the CT Batman, using heat shrink to fit the hands in.
+- The hands are quite thin so I ==would replace them with hands from the CT Batman, using heat shrink to fit the hands in.==
-- At this point I've done all the important sculpted details so I can dye the figure black.
+- At this point I've done all the important sculpted details so I can ==dye the figure black.==
-- I'll paint on the symbol on the chest with yellow and then black, after this all the main details are done so I can semi-gloss finish the whole figure.
+- I'll ==paint on the symbol on the chest with yellow and then black, after this all the main details are done so I can semi-gloss finish the whole figure.==
-- I'll repaint the CT Batman's utility belt with the yellow I already have and possibly install it into the back of the hip-piece the same way it's installed on CT Batman.
-Matte finish the utility belt!
+- I'll ==repaint the CT Batman's utility belt with the yellow I already have and possibly install it into the back of the hip-piece the same way it's installed on CT Batman.
+Matte finish the utility belt!==
-- I will also glue on the cape onto the rim of the neck the same way I did on Batman.
+- I will also ==glue on the cape onto the rim of the neck== the same way I did on Batman.
-- Need to also add toe joints and feet magnets!
+- Need to also ==add toe joints and feet magnets!==
 - I can use the batarangs for both Batgirl and Batman.